Reenactors at D Day Conneaut (photo by Patrick Hurst)

 Ohio Life

-The annual event draws World War II re-enactors, veterans and thousands of spectators to the Lake Erie shore each summer.
+The annual D-Day Conneaut draws World War II re-enactors, veterans and thousands of spectators to the Lake Erie shore each summer.

 During the summer of 1999, a group of living-history buffs re-enacted the D-Day landing on the shores of Lake Erie in Conneaut.
 They chose the location because it was a fairly close approximation to the beach and bluffs at Normandy, France, and for the first decade or so, it was a small affair — maybe 200 re-enactors and about 100 curious onlookers.

 But since then, the event at Conneaut Township Park has exploded in popularity.
 In 2018, 1,400 re-enactors and 130 World War II veterans attended D-Day Conneaut, while more than 45,000 spectators showed up to watch.
-Similar crowds are expected for this year’s re-enactment, which runs Aug.
+Similar crowds are expected for this year’s re-enactment, a ticketed event which runs Aug.
 15 through 17.

 The centerpiece of the event is the re-enactment of the D-Day landing on Saturday, but there will be smaller engagements between Allied and Axis forces, encampments offering living-history lessons and period aircraft and vehicles.
 Among the participants will be WW2 Armor, a Florida-based group that is bringing several pieces of equipment to the re-enactment.